Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/hb.md

 ### Arresting Strike

-When you hit a creature with an attack roll, you can expend **one** Superiority Die to attempt to hinder the target's movement.
+When you hit a creature with an attack roll, you can expend **one** Superiority Die to attempt to hinder the target's Movement.
 Add the Superiority Die to the attack's damage roll.
 The target must succeed on a **:d20-save: Dexterity saving throw** or it's **:rsc-spd: Speed**{ .rsc } is halved until the start of your next turn.

 ---